vboyev-MSFT/defender-docs/defender-endpoint/mde-sap-windows-server.md

    ```

 9. **Use tools, such as [Intune](/mem/intune/protect/endpoint-security) or [Defender for Endpoint security settings management](/mem/intune/protect/mde-security-integration) to set up Defender for Endpoint**.
 Such tools can help ensure that Defender for Endpoint is configured correctly and uniformly deployed.

-   To use Defender for Endpoint security settings management, in the Microsoft Defender portal, go to **Endpoints** > **Configuration management** > **Endpoint security policies**, and then select **Create new Policy**.
+To use Defender for Endpoint security settings management, follow these steps:

+   1. In the [Microsoft Defender portal](https://security.microsoft.com), go to **Endpoints** > **Configuration management** > **Endpoint security policies**.

+   2. Select **Create new Policy**, and follow the guidance.
 For more information, see [Manage endpoint security policies in Microsoft Defender for Endpoint](manage-security-policies.md).

 10. **Use the latest release of Defender for Endpoint**.
 Several new features are being implemented in Defender for Endpoint on Windows, and these features were tested with SAP systems.
 These new features reduce blocking and lower CPU consumption.
 For more information about new features, see [What's new in Microsoft Defender for Endpoint](whats-new-in-microsoft-defender-endpoint.md).